Honky Tonk Masquerade

 Honky Tonk Masquerade is the second album by country singer-songwriter Joe Ely, released in 1978.

 Critical acclaim

+The Los Angeles Times wrote that "Ely's pure, unadorned vocals and wry, gently philosophical songs revive the Hank Williams-Lefty Frizzell honky-tonk tradition in country music without showing any traces of nostalgia or self-consciousness."

-Ely's second album has been highly regarded by critics around the world.
+Honky Tonk Masquerade has been highly regarded by critics around the world.
 It was included in the 2005 book, 1001 Albums You Must Hear Before You Die.
 Writer Steve Pond places the album at number 40 on Rolling Stone's list of "50 Essential Albums of the 70s", calling it "the decade's most sure-footed country-rock collaboration".
 Pond places the album in the same class as such 1970s "country landmarks" as Guy Clark's Old No. 1, Willie Nelson's Red Headed Stranger, and Terry Allen's Lubbock (On Everything).
 In addition, New Zealand critic Fred Muller places the album on his list of the top ten "best albums of the rock era".

 LP track listing

 All songs by Joe Ely; except as indicated.